 Gartner states that the lack of explainability is not a new problem.
 However, AI tools become more sophisticated to deliver better results in businesses, and this problem draws more attention now.
 These more complex AI tools are performed in a “black box,” where it is hard to interpret the reasons behind their decisions.

-XAI is relevant now because it explains to us the black box AI models and helps humans to perceive how AI models work.
+XAI is relevant now because it explains to us the black box AI models and helps humans perceive how AI models work.
 Besides the reasoning of specific decisions, XAI can explain different cases to reach different conclusions and strengths/weaknesses of the model.
 As businesses understand AI models better and how their problems are solved, XAI builds trust between corporates and AI.
-As a result, this technology helps companies to use AI models in full potential.
+As a result, this technology helps companies to use AI models to their full potential.

 How does it work?

 Today’s AI technology delivers a decision or recommendation for businesses by benefiting from different models.
 However, users can’t easily perceive how the results are achieved or why the model didn’t deliver a different result.
-Besides delivering accurate and specific results, XAI uses an explainable model with an explanation interface to help users to understand for the model works.
+Besides delivering accurate and specific results, XAI uses an explainable model with an explanation interface to help users understand for the model works.
 We can categorize XAI under two types:

 Explainable models like Decision Trees or Naive Bayes